celo-org/docs/blog/15-02-2023-how-to-tokenize-physical-assets-on-celo/how-to-tokenize-physical-assets-on-celo.md

 *Create a smart contract on the Celo blockchain* that represents the asset and defines its ownership and transfer rules.
 This smart contract should specify the conditions under which the asset can be bought, sold, or transferred, as well as any restrictions or limitations on these actions.

-## Different types of ERC can be used to represent different types of assets on Celo.
+## Different types of ERC can be used to represent different types of assets on Celo

 Ethereum Request for Comment (ERC) standards are technical specifications that define how tokens can be created and used on the Celo blockchain.
 Several different ERC standards can be used for tokenization, including ERC-20, ERC-721, ERC-1400, ERC-3643, and ERC-1404.